 IMPORTANT – Yala NP is closed from 01 September for up to 2 months annually as a respite period for the animals and environment at the end of the dry season.

-Early morning jeep safari in Bundala NP, which is the first Ramsar site (wetlands of international importance) in Sri Lanka and it is the most significant wetland for birds on the island outside of Northern Province.
+Early morning jeep safari in Bundala National Park, which is the first Ramsar site (wetlands of international importance) in Sri Lanka and it is the most significant wetland for birds on the island outside of Northern Province.
 The shallow, brackish lagoons and saltpans of the park are among the most important overwintering areas for migratory shore birds in the country.
 This bird sanctuary is home to every species of water bird resident in the country.
-The rare Black-necked Stork is said to be a breeding resident in Sri Lanka.
-Vagrants turn up occasionally including the Capion Plover, Ringer Plover, Common Redshank, Red Knot, Red-necked Phalarope, Common Avocet and various sandpipers.
+The rare black-necked stork is said to be a breeding resident in Sri Lanka.
+Vagrants turn up occasionally including the capion plover, ringed plover, common redshank, red knot, red-necked phalarope, common avocet and various sandpipers.
 The forest still harbours elephants as well as toque macaque and common langur monkeys, jackal, leopard, fishing and spotted cats, mongoose, wild boar, mouse, barking and spotted deer, sambar, black-naped hare, Indian pangolin, porcupine, mugger and estuarine crocodiles, common monitors, star tortoise, and pythons.

-Head west along the picturesque southern coastline to Mirissa.
+Head west along the picturesque and cove-sprinkled southern coastline to Mirissa.

 One night stay at Paradise Beach Club, which is a long established and enduringly popular beachfront hotel on one of the island’s most attractive crescent-shaped sandy bays.
 Nestled in a beachside palm grove and offering a variety of room styles, this budget resort offers modest accommodation for the thrifty sun seeker.